parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 If management persists with the idea that OKRs are the only good way to run an organization, they will try to expand the scope of objectives and results and bring more work under the ambit of metrics.
-In his book, *The Delicate Art of Bureaucracy*, Mark Schwartz quotes another author:
+In his book, *The Delicate Art of Bureaucracy*, Mark Schwartz writes (paraphrasing another author):

 > Although Google became famous for its “20% time,” by which employees were
 > encouraged to spend one day a week working on new ideas outside their normal